stb-tester/apt2ostree/README.md

-debootstrap and multistrap can both be used to create rootfses that can later be committed to ostree.  debootstrap is used as part of the official debian installer, multistrap is more targetted toward creating rootfses for embedded systems.
+debootstrap and multistrap can both be used to create rootfses that can later be committed to ostree.  debootstrap is used as part of the official debian installer.  multistrap is more targetted toward creating rootfses for embedded systems.

-Similar to multistrap apt2ostree was designed for building embedded systems to be booted on a seperate machine to the build host.
+Similar to multistrap, apt2ostree was designed for building embedded systems to be booted on a seperate machine than the build host.

 For dependency resolution during package selection apt2ostree uses `aptly` rather than `apt`/`dpkg`.
 This makes deployment easier because aptly is a single statically linked go binary.
 The dependency resolution may not be as robust as `multistrap`.

-Unlike multistrap, but like debootstrap apt2ostree doesn't require apt/dpkg to be installed on the build host.
+Unlike multistrap, but like debootstrap, apt2ostree doesn't require apt/dpkg to be installed on the build host.

 apt2ostree is faster - particuarly in the case where you're building multiple